 - History of heart inflammation, rheumatic fever, heart attack or heart failure

 As aortic valve narrowing occurs, you may experience chest pain, shortness of breath, heart palpitations or swollen ankles and feet.
 Alternately, your primary care doctor may detect a heart murmur or other signs of heart valve disease during a routine exam and refer you to a cardiologist, a doctor who specializes in diagnosing and treating heart problems.

 In addition to asking about your signs and symptoms, your cardiologist may recommend tests to diagnose aortic valve stenosis, including:

 - Cardiac catheterization: A long, thin tube (catheter) is inserted into a large artery in the leg or arm leading to the heart to provide images of the heart and blood vessels.

 - Cardiac magnetic resonance imaging (MRI): This noninvasive test uses a combination of large magnets, radio waves and a computer to produce detailed images of the heart and other vital organs.

 - Chest X-ray: This gives an overall picture of the heart and lungs.

 - Echocardiogram (Echo): This test uses sound waves to give a moving picture of the heart and valves.
-This is one of the best tests for aortic stenosis.

 - Electrocardiogram (ECG): This test measures the electrical activity of the heart.